By Joni Lindquist

 If you are considering a job move, it may be harder to prototype, although you can at minimum talk to a people at the new company to get a feel for the culture.
 Reach out to those in your network who have held similar jobs – what did they like, not like, what are common challenges, etc. You can ask if you can shadow someone doing the job to get a feel for it.
 These are close approximates to prototypes.

 Rather than just letting life happen, you can use the Stanford Business School’s Design Thinking process to help you design your life as you face key turning points.
-For more information, visit our website at makinglifecount.com or contact Joni Lindquist – firstname.lastname@example.org, (913) 345-1881.
+For help navigating these steps, schedule a meeting by clicking below, contact Joni Lindquist –firstname.lastname@example.org, or call (913) 345-1881.